harvard-nrg/dwiqc/docs/source/xnat.rst

 get: Common Errors
 """"""""""""""""""

-The most common *get* mode error stems from *DWIQC* being unable to locate and use dcm2niix.
-Make sure it's on your path!
+The most common *get* mode error doesn't necessarily look like an error on the surface, meaning that there won't be an ERROR message that pops up in your terminal.
+Usually, the error will be discovered when you check your download directory and find that not all of your desired data was downloaded.
+This problem almost always stems from *get* mode being unable to find matches in the scans' note fields on XNAT.
+Check your configuration file and be sure that it matches the tagging convention you're using on XNAT.

 get: Advanced Usage
 """""""""""""""""""